-I keep coming across a similar decor item in many rustic and farmhouse styled homes lately; a neatly stacked set of stamped books.
-They usually have a family’s names or a favorite saying stamped along the spine.
+I keep coming across a similar decor item in many rustic and farmhouse-style homes lately; a neatly stacked set of stamped books.
+They usually have family member names or a favorite saying stamped along the spine.
 These books are so sweet and simple!
 You can dress them up or down for different holidays!
 Aaand, they would also make perfect gifts for hosts, housewarmings, and weddings!

 Learn More About Rustic Farmhouse Design Style